azraelxyz/pddf/README.md

 ====
 NOTE THAT THE PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY.

-pool man's duplicate data finder
+poor man's duplicate data finder

 Given a path, this problem will output a csv or txt file describe the duplicated files.